libbyschuknight/tid_til/testing/page_object_model.md

 >
 >SitePrism gives you a simple, clean and semantic DSL for describing your site using the Page Object Model pattern, for use with Capybara in automated acceptance testing.

+## Old cuke steps to new cuke steps using POM

+Note: you can't combine Selenium and POM interactivity steps together.
+You can combine setup that doesn't touch a browser (e.g. modifying the database etc), but nothing that involves clicking, page content, etc.

 ## require relative (uninitialized constant error)

 Been adding in POMs for a resource that has index, new, show, edit pages, and form partial.